What's the best way to plan for studying abroad?

-Assuming you are not planning to begin work on your final thesis, you should have at least completed the first two years of your degree.
-The third year has proven to be the best time for a stay abroad.
+Assuming you are not planning to begin work on your dissertation, you should have at least completed the first two years of your degree.
+Experience has shown that the third year is the best time for a stay abroad.

 Who can I contact to ask questions about studying abroad?

 The THM International Office assists students who would like to study abroad.
 However, you should start gathering the necessary information before you seek our advice.
 You can also contact the study abroad coordinator in your department.

 What kinds of financial aid are there for subject related placements abroad?